cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/03_servers.md

 The server is not connected to the network, and other enabled nodes (users and servers) can not connect to this server because of a network connection problem.
 - ![](../../images/Servers07.png)
 The server is not connected to the network, and other enabled nodes (users and servers) can not connect to this server.
 The server will need to be turned on, woken up or restarted.

+The current status for a specific server is also displayed in greater detail in the Server Detail section.

+{% include img.html src="../../images/Servers13.png" alt="Status Servers" %}

+1. Go to the __Network__ \| __Servers__ section.
+2. Open the context menu of the server whose configuration you want to edit:

+   {% include img.html src="../../images/Servers02.gif" alt="Editing Servers" %}

+3. Click on __Detail__ to open the current informations about the specific server.

 ## Access Rights
 {: .d-inline-block }